bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Test, all tabs showing." />
 </p>

-What that will do, you&apos;ll see when we come over here is currently all of these tabs are showing and really I just want the first one to show.
+<p>What that will do, you&apos;ll see when we come over here is currently all
+of these tabs are showing and really I just want the first one to show.
-So when I refresh this you&apos;ll see that the first tab is showing but the other tabs are not and I&apos;m not going to have styling for these list items in here.
+So when I refresh this you&apos;ll see that the first tab is showing but the other tabs are not and I&apos;m not going to have styling for these list items in here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 220. remove example-1 and example-2 (130) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">